Herzing Ottawa Computer Networking Technology Program

 Hands-on training in hardware and software installation, troubleshooting, and network security.
 Become a qualified network technician or network administrator in just 12 months.

 What is the Role of a Computer Network Technician?

 A computer network technician is responsible for installing, configuring, and maintaining a computer network.
-They are employed by any company or organization that uses networking for daily operations.

 Typical responsibilities for computer network technicians include:

 - Installing and configuring workstations (hardware, software, peripherals)

 - Training users on how to operate workstations

 - Monitoring network security

 - Optimizing the computer network